-Essays and other assignments may be dropped into the red box located outside of the History Department office (Social Sciences, Room 656).
-Please include the following information on your assignment: 1) course name and number, 2) instructor, 3) your name, and 4) your student number.
-Assignments received after 4:00 p.m. are date stamped the next business day.
+Essays and other assignments may be handed in to the red box located outside of the History Department office (Social Sciences, Room 656).
+Please include the following information on your assignment: 1) course name and number, 2) instructor, 3) your name and 4) your student number.
+Assignments received after 4:00 p.m. will be date stamped with the date of the next business day.
 We do not time stamp any papers.
 Please do not bring your paper into the office to be stamped.
-The box is emptied at 4:00 p.m.
+The box is emptied promptly at 8:30 a.m. and at 4:00 p.m.
 Monday to Friday.